zadok7/1w3-customized-audio-podcast-player/README.md

 # Result

-Now any image that is proceeded by an audio file will be reformated into a player that can be controlled by left and right navigation.
+Now any image that is proceeded by an audio file and paragraph will be reformated into a player that can be controlled by left and right navigation.
 It will also automatically generate a podcast.rss file so it can be used to subscribe on players like Apple Podcast.

 ![image](https://github.com/zadok7/decentralized-podcast-ipfs-1w3/assets/88821511/115b9744-3130-4a18-95dc-e2b6b08aaf39)

-**Note - This is just a proof of concept.
-The RSS feed does not read any publishing date, and the main podcast image.
+> **Note:** This is just a proof of concept.
+The RSS feed does not read publishing dates, org the main podcast image.
 It does grab the image, audio file and description and puts those in the RSS subscription feed.